AK-CT-2025/CT-DImQ-CT-Image-quality-analysis-tools/CT-DImQ-HistNMap/HistNMap_README.md

 #### ROI controller
 The central slice of the image stack will be displayed by default.
 The user can change slices and select ROI with interactive sliders and a manual input fields. **"Display mode"** controls the image adjustment, which can be done either by thresholding ("Threshold") or by adjusting window level and width ("Window/Level").
 When "Threshold" mode is selected, "Window Level" and "Window Width" controls are inactive, and vice versa.

+> [!IMPORTANT]
+> Python uses zero-based indexing, therefore the first slice is numbered as 0 (not 1).

+> [!NOTE]
+> For users familiar with **ImageJ** or **Fiji** software: Manual input of coordinates is the same as in ImageJ/Fiji, but with an offset of one index due to differing indexing conventions between Python (zero-based indexing) and ImageJ (one-based indexing).

 Cropped ROI is displayed on "Applied ROI Histogram" tab.

 Histogram below the ROI controller shows distribution of CT values of displayed image slice.